Larcis/ArithmeticCalc/README.md

 Each expression must be in one line.

 Variable names must be one length ,  a-z , lower case only.

+INT_MAX(2,147,483,647) variable is reserved for some controls.
+You can't use this value in your calculations.